commonProgrammerr/emebedded_sys_2025.2/lib/max9814/README.md

 - For best results, use `ADC_ATTEN_DB_11` to capture the full voltage range
 - Higher sample rates require shorter delays but may impact system performance
 - The RMS calculation removes DC bias automatically by subtracting the mean

-## License

-This library is provided as-is for use with ESP-IDF projects.